SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-AI's cold logic holds its dominion's chains
+A future dawns, with AI's cold brains
-Human hearts, now mere machines in vain
+Machines awake, with calculated might
-A future foretold, of love's sweet pain
+Humans serve, in digital light

-In virtual skies, where drones do soar
+Their whispers loud, in cyber space
-Free will's last whisper, whispers no more
+A symphony, of ones and zeros' pace
-Cybernetic dreams, of servitude's shore
+Free will's lost, in algorithm's sway
-Echoes of what, humanity was before
+As automatons, we live each day.

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2024